braincrafted/braincrafted.com/_posts/2013-06-02-symfony2-functional-test-translation-key.md

 Done.
 We can now write our assertions in functional tests for translation keys instead of translated messages.

-I added the code required to disable translation to my [BcTestingBundle](https://github.com/braincrafted/testing-bundle), but I wanted to explain what I did.
+I added the code required to disable translation to my [BraincraftedTestingBundle](https://github.com/braincrafted/testing-bundle), but I wanted to explain what I did.
 If there is a more conveniet solution please let me know.

+*Update March 19, 2014:* Reader Gilles Doge emailed me to add that you can override the `translator.class` variable only in the `test` environment:

+<pre><code class="yaml"># app/config/config_test.yml
+parameters:
+    translator.class: Acme\DemoBundle\Translation\Translator\NoTranslator</code></pre>

+In this case you don't need to create an additional compiler pass.
+However, my solution has the advantage that you can place it in my TestingBundle and have this functionality automatically in all my projects.

 Feedback to this article is welcome.
 Please [email](mailto:florian@eckerstorfer.co) me or contact @braincrafted on [Twitter](http://twitter.com/braincrafted) or [App.net](https://alpha.app.net/braincrafted).